YulVoyn1401/LC-MS-filter/README.md

 Contact info: y_voynikov@pharmfac.mu-sofia.bg

 This script is intended to filter scans from a mgf file based on the presence of specific fragment ions and specific mass differences.
-The script is written in the R programming language, using RStudio.
+The script is written in the R programming language (4.3.1), using RStudio ("Mountain Hydrangea" Release (547dcf86, 2023-07-07) for windows; Posit Software, PBC).

 This script was applied on mgf files produced from Thermo .raw files.
 Example files are given.